solana-labs/solana/book/src/blocktree.md

       * `received` - The highest received blob index for the slot
       * `next_slots` - A list of future slots this slot could chain to.
 Used when rebuilding the ledger to find possible fork points.
-      * `consumed_ticks` - Tick height of the highest received blob (used to identify when a slot is full)
+      * `last_index` - The index of the blob that is flagged as the last blob for this slot.
+This flag on a blob will be set by the leader for a slot when they are transmitting the last blob for a slot.
       * `is_trunk` - True iff every block from 0...slot forms a full sequence without any holes.
 We can derive is_trunk for each slot with the following rules.
 Let slot(n) be the slot with index `n`, and slot(n).is_full() is true if the slot with index `n` has all the ticks expected for that slot.
 Let is_trunk(n) be the statement that "the slot(n).is_trunk is true".
 Then:

       is_trunk(0)